Dhwaj-054/lit-college-codes/Web Dev/Registration Form/README.md

-Simple registration form using HTML and CSS code for Web Development.
+Simple registration form using HTML, JavaScript and CSS code for Web Development.